avner-github/ccx--nr-popup/README.md

 syntax is 'python ccx-nr-popup1.0.py X.X.X.X' where the last parameter is the CCX ip address

-any questions/concerns, comment or email aizhar@presidio.com
+any questions/concerns, open an issue or email aizhar@presidio.com